 Feet First resources support safe active travel to and from school.
-These include curriculum resources to use in lesson planning and support for active travel programmes.
+These include curriculum resources to use in lesson planning, plus support for active travel programmes.

-Teachers can freely download the following resources for modification and use in the classroom.
+Teachers can freely download resources for modification and use in the classroom.

-You can also download copies of Feet First resources which support active travel programmes run within schools.
+Download copies of Feet First resources which support active travel programmes in schools.

-Class walking charts and safe travel posters are among the resources available.
+Class walking charts and safe travel posters are included.

-The latest range of curriculum resources include Everyone is a road user, created by Pam Hook.
-This resource encourages primary and intermediate school students to act as citizens, by:
+Everyone is a road user, written by Pam Hook, encourages primary and intermediate school students to act as citizens, by:

 - finding aspects of local journeys to focus on to support road users in their community